lndat/uhrenWelt2.0/README.md

 ### uhrenWelt2.0
-This website was created with ASP.NET Core MVC (.NET 6).
+This website was created with ASP.NET Core 6 MVC.

 #### Libraries and Technologies used
-- ASP.NET MVC
+- ASP.NET Core 6 MVC
 - Entity Framework
 - Microsoft Identity for Authentication and Authorization
 - MSSQL/SQLite